trtcrd/SLIM/README.md

 ## Metabarcoding

 Usually, a typical Metabarcoding workflow would include:
-1. Demultiplexing the libraries (if each library corresponds to a single sample, adapt your tag-to-sample file accordingly, and proceed to the joining step)
+1. Demultiplexing the libraries (if each file corresponds to a single sample, use the wildcard-creator module, and proceed to the joining step)
 2. Joining the paired-end reads
 3. Chimera removal
 4. ASVs inference / OTUs clustering